ASendellPrice/IIB-rtd/docs/source/sop_guidelines.rst

 Throughout the guidance we have focussed on five procedure case studies to illustrate how the modular SOP structure can be applied in practice:

-.. dropdown:: 🧬 Bioinformatics Procedure
+.. dropdown:: 🧬 Bioinformatics QC Procedure

-   Add description of case study
+   A bioinformatics procedure for assessing the quality of sequencing reads prior to downstream analysis and reporting.

 .. dropdown:: 🧪 Laboratory Procedure